BlazingFire007/Baton/README.md

 # Baton
-A bare bones moderation bot for Discord
+A robust moderation bot for Discord